rohanchandra/javascript-terminal/README.md

 const emulatorState = Terminal.EmulatorState.createEmpty();
 ```

-In all examples below, it is assumed that `emulator` and `emulatorState` have been created.
+In all examples below it is assumed that `emulator` and `emulatorState` have been created.

 ### Running commands
 Once you've created the `emulator` and `emulatorState`, you can run commands! `emulator.execute` is used to run a command string from the user, and it returns the **new** emulator state.